Overview of Old Testament Books

 |Nehemiah||Israel returns to build the temple and Jerusalem||Nehemiah obtains permission to rebuild the walls of Jerusalem.
 This is a fulfillment of Daniel’s prophecy in Daniel 9:25-27.|

 The books of poetry are God’s wisdom literature.
 The book of Job is probably the oldest book in the Bible.
-It is about a man who had trials and difficulties even though he did no wrong (Job 1:1,8; 2:3).
-The book reveals how God and the demons interact.
-It helps us to understand that God cares more about our spiritual growth than our comfort.
+It is about a man named Job, who suffered even though he did no wrong (Job 1:1,8; 2:3).
 The books of Psalms, Proverbs, Ecclesiastes, and Song of Solomon were written primarily by King David and Solomon.
-These books were written in approximately the tenth century B.C.
 Psalms is a book of worship.
-Many songs have been written using the words from various Psalms.
+Many modern day songs have been written using the words from various Psalms.
+Ecclesiastes provides a true perspective of what life is like here on earth for the person who is not a believer.
 Song of Solomon is very unusual because it describes the love and beauty of a couple courting and their eventual marriage.
-The book is actually very explicit.
 It demonstrates that God cares about marriage and the physical aspects of that relationship.

 |Proverbs||Godly wisdom||This book is about practical wisdom.
 It provides counsel and guidance for righteous living.|

 |Ecclesiastes||Life without God is empty||This is the result of Solomon’s quest for meaning in life during a period of his life when he was away from God.
 His conclusion is that life is empty apart from God.|